 Standardized English Proficiency Test (SEPT)

-The Standardized English Proficiency Test (SEPT) is a standardized test that is based on the Common European Framework of Reference (CEFR) which is an international benchmark used to describe language ability.
-SEPT is designed to measure the communicative language ability of individuals for whom English is a second or foreign language.
+The Standardized English Proficiency Test (SEPT) is a standardized test based on the Common European Framework of Reference (CEFR), an international benchmark used to describe language ability.
+SEPT is designed to measure individuals' communicative language ability for whom English is a second or foreign language.

-Three language skills are covered by this test, namely listening, reading and writing.
-These skills address four main contexts of language use as defined by the CEFR, namely personal, social, occupational and educational.
+This test covers three language skills, namely listening, reading, and writing.
+These skills address four main language use contexts as defined by the CEFR, namely personal, social, occupational, and educational.

 The SEPT information document shows what the test looks like, how to answer during the test, what to bring on the test day, actions that cancel the SEPT score, and other information related to the SEPT scores and results.